Do Go On - 541 - The Freedom House Ambulance Service

 And Heroes on Call is another one that only came out in February of last year on a local streamer.

-I watched The First Responders on YouTube.
+I watched The First Responders.

-the number of comments on YouTube that said they'd only heard about Freedom House
+on YouTube.
+I thought it was very interesting the number of comments on YouTube that said

-because of an episode of the TV show The Pit.
+they'd only heard about Freedom House because of an episode of the TV show The Pit.

 Ah, right.